UTC • Nepal Energy Sector Analysis

-Unraveling the Knot: Challenges and Opportunities in Nepal's Energy Sector 25-April-2024
+Unraveling the Knot: Challenges and Opportunities in Nepal's Energy Sector — Private Sector Leads with 70% of Electricity Production

 Nepal stands at a pivotal juncture in its energy narrative, where the dynamism of private sector participation clashes with the intricacies of governmental red tape.
 With 70% of its electricity production already vested in the hands of private entities, the nation teeters on the edge of a promising yet tangled landscape.